Cobo04/IU2024-ML-Datathon/README.md

 ## Important Information
 - All code is found in `analysis_main.py`
 - A specific version of `numpy` may be required depending on your system specifications.
-If you receive this error, please run the following command
+If you receive this error, please run the following command in terminal
  > `pip install --force-reinstall -v "numpy==1.25.1`

 ## Installation Instructions